amira-m-m/advent-of-code/README.md

 Some challenge solutions are built to analyze data from external files.
 For convenience, sample data is included as part of this repository.

 * Open the `sample-data` folder.
-* Open the folder corresponding to the daily annual set of interest.
+* Open the folder corresponding to the annual set of interest.
 * Open the folder corresponding to the daily challenge of interest (file names are self-explanatory).

 ## Credits